Duper: The format that's super!

 [

-Raw strings start with the lowercase letter R, immediately followed by zero or more hash symbols #, immediately followed by a quotation mark r".
-They end with a quotation mark ", followed by the same number of starting hash symbols #.
-They allow newlines and have no escaping whatsoever.
+Raw strings start with the lowercase letter r, immediately followed by zero or more hash symbols #, immediately followed by a quotation mark ".
+They end with a quotation mark ", followed by the same number of starting hash symbols # (for example: r"...", r#"..."#, r##"..."##, and so on.).
+They allow line feeds and have no escaping whatsoever.

 {